younggraham-t/blackjack-rust/README.md

 ```
 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
 ```
-in the terminal or follow [https://www.rust-lang.org/tools/install](https://www.rust-lang.org/tools/install) and get the installer if you are on Windows.
+in the terminal or follow the instructions here: [https://www.rust-lang.org/tools/install](https://www.rust-lang.org/tools/install) if you are on Windows.

 2. Install Trunk using:
 ```